 These vegan stuffed sweet potatoes are loaded with all the good stuff.
 Filled with peanut ginger tempeh and sautéed peppers, garlic, and ginger, these delicious flavors are mixed together with a creamy sweet potato curry filling and topped with fresh herbs for an incredible vegan and gluten-free meal.
-I think you’re going to love it!

-How to make Thai-Style Stuffed Sweet Potatoes
+How to Make Thai-Style Stuffed Sweet Potatoes

 These tempeh stuffed sweet potatoes are fairly easy to make but they do require an hour in the oven so keep that in mind as you prepare for dinner.